Couchers-org/couchers/site/markdown/faq.md

 ## Why are you working on this?
 What are you getting out of it?

 Everyone in our team has had amazing experiences using CouchSurfing, but we'd like to see it improved.
-Quite honestly, we want to build something that we'd want to use so we can have a better time when we're travelling.
 A lot of us also come from community leadership backgrounds including co-ops, clubs, unions, and open-source projects.
 We understand the value of communities and get a lot of joy in seeing them thrive.
+Quite honestly though, we want to build something that we'd want to use so we can have a better time when we're hosting or travelling.

 We don't plan on making money out of this.
-There is no money to be made out of this.
-That's one important lesson we can learn from the capitalisation of CouchSurfing.
+[There is no money to be made out of this](/issues/profit-and-incentives).
+That's one important lesson we can learn from the monetization of CouchSurfing.

 ## Why don't you just work with any of the other non-profit platforms?